ITIL 4 Practice Manager (PM) general notes

 Proactive/Reactive problem identification relates to incidents.
 Proactive problem identification is focused on identifying problems before they cause any incidents.
 Reactive problem identification helps to prevent future incidents.

-We can apply the same phrasing to incident management: proactive incident handling is identifying incidents before they occur.
+We can apply the same phrasing to incident management.
+Proactive incident handling is identifying incidents before they occur.

 Montoring and event management uses the terms as well.
 Event management is reactive when it uses monitoring to respond to events after an impact on the service or service component has occurred; proactive when it analyses non-impacting events (past and current) to identify a potential future impact.